 This is the measure of your academic achievement based on your school-leaving results (or an acceptable equivalent).

 The APS either on its own or (as in some faculties) combined with your NBT scores produces a Faculty Points Score (FPS) which we use to rank applicants.

 Admissions selection criteria

-These are used to select whom will be accepted to study at UCT.
+These are used to select who will be accepted to study at UCT.
 First, the school decides who has met the (minimum) admission requirements.
-Then, the admissions selection criteria for the programme concerned is applied.
+Then, the admissions selection criteria for the program concerned is applied.